pnxtech/umf/umf.md

 The `for` field is used to indicate who a message is being send on behalf of.
 This helps support the use-case where a message may not be sent by an actual client but instead created by a service on behalf of a client.
 In this case routable information needs to be sent to help associate the entity which may ultimately require notification.

 The value of the `for` field is left up to the host application, but the use of unique hashes are recommended.

+<a name="Via - sent through"></a>
+### 2.2.14 Via - sent through

+The presence of a `via` field indicates that the message was sent via an intermediary such as a router.
+When sending replies it's often useful to send the reply to the intermediary for routing.

+The format of the `via` field should be the same as `to` and `from` fields.

 <a name="Use inside of HTTP"></a>
 # 3. Use inside of HTTP